myminseok/vmware-docs/tkgs-rbac.md

 ```

-## cluster role binding to the ANY authenticated user group
+## (donot do this) cluster role binding to the ANY authenticated user group

 ```
 apiVersion: rbac.authorization.k8s.io/v1